 Questions & answers

-Listed below are some of the most frequently asked questions and answers about the City’s accommodation.
-If you have enquiries that are not covered here, contact the Accommodation Team.
+Listed below are some of the most frequently asked questions and answers about City’s accommodation.
+If you have enquiries that are not covered here, please do not hesitate to contact the Accommodation Team.

 About applying for Halls

-A tour may be possible if you ask the Accommodation Team in advance to arrange this for you.
+A tour of one of the halls of residence is often included as part of a University Open Day or Offer Holder Day.
+If you would like to go at another time, this may be possible if you ask the Accommodation Team in advance to arrange this for you.

 - Your full name and UCAS ID.